Cybersecurity-LINKS/embrave/README.md

 ## Provisioning
 ### Golden values database and the exclude list database
 A python script is provided to create the database of trusted values.
-In case of known files to be excluded in the verification, add the file or path name in the file ./script/exclude.txtone per line.
+In case of known files to be excluded in the verification, add the file or path name in the file ./script/exclude.txt one per line.
 Then run this Python script on the Attester Agent.
 It will take some time.
 ```sh
 sudo python3 ./script/goldenvalue_db_generator.py sha256 /
 ```